NightHawkATL/outage-tracker/README.md

 * Enter the Token, plus your exact home **Latitude** and **Longitude** in the Web UI.

 ### 6. Pushover Integration
 Create a free account at [Pushover.net](https://pushover.net/) and create an "Application" to get your API Token.
+You will need two specific keys for the Web UI:
+* **User Key:** Found on your main Pushover dashboard immediately after logging in.
+* **API Token:** Found by clicking your specific Application under "Your Applications".

 Use the **"Test Pushover Alert"** button on the main dashboard to verify your keys are correct and preview your Mapbox generation!
+{IMAGE HERE}
 ---

 ## 📱 Pushover Notification Examples